Tahanima/selenium-java-test-automation-architecture/README.md

 - [Workflow](#workflow)

 ### Config
 The project has some global properties, for example, browser and base url.
-The [config](https://github.com/Tahanima/selenium-test-automation-boilerplate/blob/main/src/main/java/io/github/tahanima/config) package holds all the relevant classes to handle these global properties.
+The [config](src/test/java/io/github/tahanima/config) package holds all the relevant classes to handle these global properties.

 ### Data
 The project reads test data from csv files.
 The test data properties are modeled in terms of entities and the `data` package handles this.
-For convenience, there is an example class - [LoginData.java](src/main/java/io/github/tahanima/data/login/LoginData.java) to demonstrate the usage.
+For convenience, there is an example class - [LoginData.java](src/test/java/io/github/tahanima/data/login/LoginData.java) to demonstrate the usage.

 ### Driver
 The project uses Selenium WebDriver to automate user workflows for web-based applications as part of automated testing.
-The [driver](src/main/java/io/github/tahanima/driver) package contains all the necessary initialization logic for WebDriver.
+The [driver](src/test/java/io/github/tahanima/driver) package contains all the necessary initialization logic for WebDriver.

 ### Page
 The project uses Page Object Model to capture all the relevant UI components and functionalities of a web page.
-The [page](src/main/java/io/github/tahanima/pages) package provides all the classes to achieve this.
-For convenience, there is an example class - [LoginPage.java](src/main/java/io/github/tahanima/pages/login/LoginPage.java) to demonstrate the usage.
+The [pages](src/test/java/io/github/tahanima/pages) package provides all the classes to achieve this.
+For convenience, there is an example class - [LoginPage.java](src/test/java/io/github/tahanima/pages/login/LoginPage.java) to demonstrate the usage.

 ### Report
 The project uses *Extent Reports* to provide test reporting functionalities.
-The [report](src/main/java/io/github/tahanima/report) package contains the relevant class.

 ### Test
-[LoginTest.java](src/test/java/io/github/tahanima/login/LoginTest.java) demonstrates an example test script.
+[LoginE2ETest.java](src/test/java/io/github/tahanima/e2e/login/LoginE2ETest.java) demonstrates an example test script.

 ### Workflow
 The project uses GitHub Actions to run the selenium tests when an update is made to the `main` branch of the repo in GitHub.